 - The Department of Community Development continues to issue permits while the lobby is closed.
 Please use online services HERE via the City's website or use the link above to contact the Department of Community Development.

-- Playgrounds opening in City parks on June 2.
+- Playgrounds in City Parks opened June 2.
 Please click HERE for all Parks and Recreation Program Cancellations/Postponements/Closures

 - City Council passed Resolution 87-20 to help local food establishments by providing temporary relief from sign regulations.
 The changes affect A-frame and banner signs.
 For more information, click HERE.